Time to pay down your mortgages

-With the recent boom in real estate prices you can pretty much guarantee everyone is carrying more mortgage debt than ever.
+With the recent boom in real estate prices, you can pretty much guarantee everyone is carrying more mortgage debt than ever.
 In 2001, Canadians collectively held $447.2 billion dollars of mortgage debt.
 That was a 156% increase over 1982 data when Canadians held $174 billion of mortgage debt.
-Here's the perspective: while mortgage debt increased 156% from 1982 to 2001, disposable income only increased 42%.
+Here’s the perspective: while mortgage debt increased 156% from 1982 to 2001, disposable income only increased by 42%.
 That means more debt to income than ever before.
-This trend has to change so this article revisits the issue of going with a variable rate mortgage or a fixed rate mortgage.
+This trend has to change so this article revisits the issue of going with a variable rate mortgage or a fixed-rate mortgage.

 In Milevsky’s research paper, he shows that Canadians could save $22,000 of interest payments for every $100,000 of mortgage debt over a 15-year amortization by going with the variable rate option.
 He used interest rate data from 1950 to 2000 to make his point.

 Pay fixed dollar payments on a variable rate

 While many people avoid variable-rate mortgages because they don’t like the idea of the variable or changing payments, the secret to using a variable rate is to make payments as if it were a fixed-rate payment.
 Currently, the average rate for 5 year fixed rate mortgages is just under 6.9%.
 At the same time, the average rate for variable-rate mortgages is about 1.0% lower at 5.9%.
 This current spread of 1.0% between 5 year fixed mortgages and variable mortgages is not uncommon.